sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 N - R - C + 1.

-Using the degrees of freedom and the square sums we calculated above, we can calculate the following F-values for the factors A and B.
+Using the degrees of freedom and the square sums we calculated above, we can calculate the following *F*-values for the factors A and B.

 | F\ :sub:`A` = (SS\ :sub:`A` / SS\ :sub:`A`) / (SS\ :sub:`R` / SS\ :sub:`R`)
 | F\ :sub:`A` = (3.453 / 2) / (0.924 / 14)